Alfresco/alfresco-ng2-components/docs/core/node-permission.directive.md

 </alfresco-upload-drag-area>
 ```

-When designing a component you want to work this directive with, you have two important things to care about.
+To enable your own component to work with this directive, you need to implement the
+`NodePermissionSubject` interface and also define it as an EXTENDIBLE_COMPONENT parent component,
+as described in the following sections.

 ### Implementing the NodePermissionSubject interface

-The component has to implement the NodePermissionSubject interface which basically means it has to have a boolean **disabled** property.
-This is the property which will be set by the directive.
+The component must implement the `NodePermissionSubject` interface which means it must have a
+boolean `disabled` property.
+This is the property that will be set by the directive:

 ```js
 import { NodePermissionSubject } from '@alfresco/adf-core';